This page contains information about The Baptist College of Florida related to:

 Students interested in obtaining a Florida teaching certificate should contact the Florida Department of Education, Bureau of Educator Certification, Room 201, Turlington Building, 325 West Gaines Street, Tallahassee, Florida 32399, (800-445-6739), http://www.fldoe.org/teaching/certification/index.stml.

 Fully-online students residing outside the State of Florida may enroll in either the Bachelor of Arts in Elementary Education or Bachelor of Music Education degrees.
-However, all students in these two programs are required to pass all sections of the Florida Teacher Certification Exams and must complete an internship in a Florida public classroom.
+However, all new students in these two programs are required to pass all sections of the Florida Teacher Certification Exams and must complete an internship in a Florida public classroom.
 As such, completion of either of these two degrees leads only to professional licensure in the State of Florida.

 Once the Florida Professional Certificate has been obtained, students may seek a reciprocal teaching certificate in their state of residence.
 Based on the most recent information we have (August 2021), we can provide the following information about reciprocal teaching certificates from other states: